Issue Brief // Personal Liberty

 People also tend to look for these topics under this umbrella because they all come back to autonomy, disclosure, privacy, and equal treatment.

-IVF, fertility care, family planning, and birth control: these are reproductive healthcare decisions that belong between the patient and the doctor
+IVF, fertility care, miscarriage care, family planning, maternal health, and birth control: these decisions belong between the patient and the doctor

 Medical privacy and health-data protections: government and insurers should minimize data collection and respect patient privacy